ChristopherMarais/IBBI/docs/usage.md

 You can perform inference on images from a file path, a URL, or a PIL Image object.

-### Example 1: Object Detection
+### Example 1: Bark Beetle Detection (Single Class)

-Object detection models find the location (bounding boxes) of beetles in an image.
+These models find the location (bounding boxes) of any beetle in an image, without identifying the species.

 **Input Image:**
 ![Beetles](assets/images/beetles.png)